Mirza Abul Fazl: Career

 Mirza had translated Qur'an in Bengali and Hindi languages too, they were not found.
 It is said he wrote more than one hundred and fifty books in all, including books and booklets, most of them remaining unpublished.

 He started making an Arabic-Urdu dictionary of Qur'anic words which is very comprehensive under the title of Gharib ul Quran, with explanatory notes.
 It was being published by the Government Printing Press under special care of Hashim Amir Ali.

 He published a collection of about one thousand authentic Ahadith (Traditions of the Prophet).
 Its preface consisting of 8 to 9 pages is a rare work of brevity (saying too much in a few words).

 He was the first Muslim to present a translation of the Qur'an into English along with the original Arabic text.
 His first translation into English, with the Suras arranged according to the chronological sequence suggested by Theodor Nöldeke, however, differed but a little from that of John Medows Rodwell in that the placement of two Surahs he differed from Noeldeke, and because of changing the order of these two Surahs the arrangement of eight Surahs had to be changed, which was published in two volumes with Arabic text and English rendering in 1910.
 The use of Arabic metal type, instead of litho, was a further improvement.

 His last edition of "The Koran in English" appeared in 1955, a year before he died in May 1956, at the age of 91.

-Hashim Amir Ali, dean of agriculture at Osmania University, Hyderabad, was his disciple of prodigious caliber.
+Hashim Amir Ali, dean of agriculture at Osmania University, Hyderabad, was his disciple.